 5. If bleeding persists, please call our office at 914-242-1142.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
 Drs.
-Arnoldt, Baker or Lieberman will have discussed a plan to manage your pain, make sure you follow these instructions.
+Arnoldt, Baker, Lieberman or Greenberg will have discussed a plan to manage your pain, make sure you follow these instructions.

 Eat nourishing food that takes little effort.